ankitk29kothari/Step2success/README.rst

 ######################################
-step2success - A python Proffesional Training Institue.
+step2success.in - A Python Proffesional Training Institue.
 ######################################

 *Let us handle the boring stuff!*